Geometric realizations and duality for Dahmen-Micchelli modules and De Concini-Procesi-Vergne modules: Introduction

 The DM modules and the local DM modules naturally come together with their \emph{dual modules} $D^*(X)$, $D_\Omega^*(X)$, $DM^*(X)$, $DM_\Omega^*(X)$, all described as quotients of the ring of polynomials by suitable ideals, and hence endowed by a structure of \emph{algebras}.
 As we show in Theorem \ref{resume}, this duality can be viewed in a more natural way via an $Ext$ functor.
-This approach also allows us to define the \emph{dual DPV modules} $\mathcal F_i^*(X)$, $\mathcal G_i^*(X)$ (see Definitions \ref{def-Fi*} and \ref{def-Gi*}).
+This choice has several advantages: it gives rise to a genuine duality in the category of finitely generated $S[\frak g^*]$-modules (or $R(G)$-modules respectively), which corresponds to the Verdier duality in the derived categories.
+Furthermore, this algebraic duality leads to a statement of Poincar\'e duality in equivariant K-theory that we will prove in Theorem \ref{teor-F^*}.
+This approach also allows us to define the \emph{dual DPV modules} $\mathcal F_i^*(X)$, $\mathcal G_i^*(X)$ (see Definitions \ref{def-Fi*}, \ref{def-Gi*} and Proposition \ref{DPV-filtr}).

-Surprisingly, all the modules and algebras above appear as invariants of geometric objects.
-In particular, the modules $D(X)$ and $D_\Omega(X)$ can be ``geometrically realized'' as the \emph{equivariant cohomology} of two differentiable manifolds, while their discrete counterparts $DM(X)$ and $DM_\Omega(X)$ can be ``geometrically realized'' as the \emph{equivariant K-theory} of the same manifolds.
+Surprisingly, the modules and algebras above appear as invariants of geometric objects.
+In particular, the module $D(X)$ can be ``geometrically realized'' as the \emph{equivariant cohomology} of a differentiable manifold, while its discrete counterpart $DM(X)$ can be ``geometrically realized'' as the \emph{equivariant K-theory} of the same manifold.

 The construction goes as follows.
 Let $X$ be the list of vectors in $\Z^d$ that defines the spline and the partition function.
 Each element of $X$ defines a 1-dimensional representation of the torus $G=(\mathbb S^1)^d$, hence there is a representation $M_X$ which is the direct sum of all them.
 Let $M_X^{fin}$ be the open subset of $M_X$ of points with finite stabilizer; this is the complement of a linear subspace arrangement.
 We have: